Skip to main content

 • Prior to the position start date, PSSP Resident Advisor applicants must have completed at least two (2) semesters (not including Winter or Summer semester) of college or university coursework, post-high school graduation.

-• Applicants and current RAs must maintain a minimum semesterly and cumulative Grade Point Average (GPA) of 2.5.
+• Applicants and PSSP RAs must maintain a minimum semesterly and cumulative Grade Point Average (GPA) of 2.5.
 GPA checks are conducted during the selection process and throughout the RA appointment to ensure eligibility requirements are met and maintained.

 • Courses taken as pass/fail or credit/no credit will only be counted towards meeting the semesterly credit requirement (at least 12 credits); they will have no impact on GPA requirements.